moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 # Introduction

-WARP Streaming Format (WARP) is a media format designed to deliver CMAF {{CMAF}} compliant media content over Media Over QUIC Transport (MOQT) {{MoQTransport}}.
+WARP Streaming Format (WARP) is a media format designed to deliver CMAF {{CMAF}} and LOC {{LOC}} compliant media content over Media Over QUIC Transport (MOQT) {{MoQTransport}}.
 WARP works by fragmenting the bitstream into objects that can be independently transmitted.
-WARP leverages a simple prioritization strategy of assigning newer content a higher delivery order, allowing intermediaries to drop older data, and video over audio, in the face of congestion.
-Either complete Groups of Pictures (GOPS) {{ISOBMFF}} or individual frames are mapped to MoQTransport Objects.
-WARP is targeted at interactive levels of live latency.
+WARP leverages the Common Catalog Format {{COMMON-CATALOG-FORMAT}} to describe the output of the original publisher.
+WARP specifies how content should be packaged and signaled, defines how the catalog communicates the content, specifies prioritization strategies for real-time and workflows for beginning and terminating broadcasts.
+WARP also details how end-subscribers may perform adaptive bitrate switching.
+WARP is targeted at real-time and interactive levels of live latency.

 This document describes version 1 of the streaming format.